Are Construction Companies Tax Exempt?

 Also in Nigeria, the construction sector is subject to the payment of the following taxes, which vary based on the company’s goal and yearly sales.

-A company income tax is a tax levied on the gross revenue of a company that is incorporated and resides in Nigeria, or that generates profits in Nigeria while not being a resident of the country.
+A company income tax is a tax levied on a company’s gross revenue that is incorporated and resides in Nigeria, or that generates profits in Nigeria while not being a resident of the country.

 The construction business assesses and remits CIT to the Federal Inland Revenue Service (FIRS).